-B. Appointment of Bondowners' Trustee.
-Upon the occurrence of a Default and so long as such Default is not remedied, and subject to the rights of any Credit Provider as provided in subsection A. of this section, a Bondowners' Trustee may be appointed for the Registered Owners of the Bonds by the Registered Owners of a majority in principal amount of the Bonds then outstanding by an instrument or concurrent instruments in writing signed and acknowledged by such Registered Owners or by their attorneys-in-fact duly authorized and delivered to the Bondowners' Trustee, notification thereof having been given to the County.
-Any Bondowners' Trustee appointed under the provisions of this section must be a bank or trust company organized under the laws of a state or a national banking association.
-The fees and expenses of the Bondowners' Trustee must be borne by the Registered Owners of the Bonds and not by the County.
-The bank or trust company acting as the Bondowners' Trustee may be removed at any time, and a successor Bondowners' Trustee may be appointed, by the Registered Owners of a majority in principal amount of the Bonds then outstanding, by an instrument or concurrent instruments in writing signed and acknowledged by such Registered Owners or by their attorneys-in-fact duly authorized.
-The Bondowners' Trustee may resign upon 60 days' notice and a new Bondowners' Trustee appointed by the Registered Owners of a majority in principal amount of the Bonds then outstanding; provided, that no such resignation or removal will be effective until a successor Bondowners' Trustee has been appointed and has delivered to the County and the Registered Owners of the Bonds then outstanding a written instrument of acceptance of the duties and responsibilities of the Bondowners' Trustee under the Ordinance.
+Appointment of Trustee.
+Upon the occurrence of any "event of default" described in Section 23.A. of the Bond Ordinance, the Registered Owners of a majority in principal amount of the outstanding Parity Bonds may appoint a Trustee by an instrument or concurrent instruments in writing signed and acknowledged by such Registered Owners or by their attorneys-in-fact duly authorized and delivered to the Trustee, notification thereof being given to the County.
+Any appointment of a Trustee under these provisions must be a bank or trust company organized under the laws of the State or the State of New York or a national banking association.
+The fees and expenses of a Trustee must be borne by the owners of the Parity Bonds and not by the County.
+The bank or trust company acting as a Trustee may be removed at any time and a successor Trustee may be appointed by the Registered Owners of a majority in principal amount of the outstanding Parity Bonds, by an instrument or concurrent instruments in writing signed and acknowledged by such Registered Owners or by their attorneys-in-fact duly authorized.

-The Bondowners' Trustee appointed in the manner in the Ordinance provided, and each successor thereto, is declared to be a trustee for the Registered Owners of all the Bonds then outstanding and is empowered to exercise all the rights and powers in the Ordinance conferred on the Bondowners' Trustee.
+The Trustee appointed in the manner provided in the Bond Ordinance, and each successor thereto, is hereby declared to be a trustee for the Registered Owners of all the Parity Bonds and is empowered to exercise all rights and powers in the Bond Ordinance conferred on the Trustee.